drvladbancila/Numerical-Methods/README.md

 MATLAB scripts that implement some numerical methods.

 ## 1. forward_euler
 This script solves ODE in the form ax' + bx = f(t) using the forward Euler method.
+It then plots the solution and gives the coefficients of an n-degree polynomial that interpolates the solution.